-The directors acknowledge that the Group is in net liabilities, however this is primarily a result of the Interest rate and RPI swaps, which are significantly out of the money, creating a large liability in the Statement of Financial Position.
+The Group had liabilities of £21,616,776 as at 31 March 2020 and generated a profit for the year then ended of £541,508.
+This is primarily a result of the Interest rate and RPI swaps, which are significantly out of the money, creating a large liability in the Statement of Financial Position.
 It is not the intention to close out these instruments before their maturity date, therefore there is no impact on the Group and parent company's ability to meet its liabilities as they fall due.
+The parent company had net assets of £1,000 as at 31 March 2020.